SamGTex/scripts/README.md

 - path_source.csv: contains path from your data that you want to save
 - path_target.csv: contains the path where you want to store the folders
-- use `backup' to open the CLI based menu
+- use `backup` to open the CLI based menu

 ## Timer
 Simple timer that starts playing a video from youtube in your default browser, when the time is over.